How Long Do Running Shoes Last? + 4 Signs You Should Replace Them

 #5: How Often You Wear Your Running Shoes

-Your running shoes should be given at least 24 hours between subsequent uses to allow the foams, gels, and other cushioning materials time to fully rebound before being compressed again during your run.
+Your running shoes should be given at least 24 hours between subsequent workouts to allow the foams, gels, and other cushioning materials in the midsole time to fully rebound before being compressed again during your run.

 #6: How Well You Care for Your Shoes